D. P. Woodruff

-David Phillip Woodruff FRS is a British physicist, professor at University of Warwick, and member of the Surface, Interface & Thin Films group.
+David Phillip Woodruff FRS is a British physicist, professor at University of Warwick, and member of the Surface, Interface & Thin Films group..
+He died in 2026 at the age of 81.

 Education

 He earned a B.Sc. from University of Bristol in 1965, and a Ph.D.(1968), and D.Sc.
 (1983) from Warwick University.

-He formally retired in 2011 but remains research active as an emeritus professor.
+He formally retired in 2011, but remained research active until shortly before his death.

 Professional career

 Woorduff is a fellow of the Institute of Physics, and the Woodruff Thesis prize is named in his honour.
 He won the Nevill Mott Medal and Prize in 2003, and Max Born Medal and Prize in 2011.
+During his career, Woodruff published over 560 scientific articles.